Subject Leader: Miss A Ledwidge

 Teacher responsiveness and flexibility contributes to outstanding LIFE lessons; this allows students' input from their questions and curiosity to shape the lesson.

 Lessons are characterised by strong structure and purpose, clear expectations, and enthusiastic teaching.
 There are a variety of activities and high levels of student engagement in both written and verbal tasks.

 LIFE also contributes to a range of personal and thinking skills.

 The schemes of work are updated to keep them fresh and current including the introduction of new schemes of work on topics such as emotional resilience, tackling extremism, radicalisation and fake news.
 Students also benefit from outside speakers who have run sessions on issues such as safety, bullying and drug awareness.

 Particular topics are reviewed each year eg Anti-Bullying week and Safer Internet Day are carefully planned, with specific lessons for every year group.

 Teachers encourage all students to take part in discussions and oracy activities.

-Students receive regular praise, phoenix stickers and commendations in KS4.
+Students receive regular praise, MANTRA points and commendations.

 Students' Views and Attitudes

 Students' responses show an appreciation of the variety of topics addressed in LIFE, and the opportunity to discuss things that they wouldn't have a chance to elsewhere, as well as an understanding of how LIFE lessons help to prepare them for life outside of school.

 Students enjoy the discussion work in LIFE lessons and many recognise the importance of developing their communication skills in LIFE lessons. eg one student explained that they “have learnt to make eye contact in presentations and project my voice after my feedback from my LIFE assessment.”

 Students have a strong understanding on a wide range of topics to help them be emotionally resilient individuals who contribute positively to society, including how to cope with stress, the future world of work and why politics is important.

 KS3 students identified the benefits of learning communication and oracy skills in LIFE and can explain how they have or could improve.